kaynicstudios25/first-contribution-uab/README.md

 ![Discord Shield](https://discord.com/api/guilds/672280055128260617/widget.png?style=shield)
 # WIT @ UAB First Contributions

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.
 This is a WIT @ UAB repository, check us out [here](https://www.instagram.com/uab_womenintech/).

-This project is a fork of the one created by Michael Gatahra, you can find his work [here](https://github.com/Michaelgathara).
+This project is a fork of the guide created by Michael Gatahra for ACM @ UAB, you can find his work [here](https://github.com/Michaelgathara).

 ## Prerequisites
 1. A GitHub account, make one [here](https://github.com)